What is a Water Distribution System

 • Storage systems: these may include water tanks, reservoirs, and water towers.
 In smaller systems, pressure vessels and cisterns may be used.

-• Pumping stations: in order to maintain optimal water pressure, additional pressurizing components, called pumping stations, are often used.
+• Pumping stations: to maintain optimal water pressure, additional pressurizing components, called pumping stations, are often used.

 • Accessories: these may include support components such as valves, service lines, generators, meters, fire hydrants, and other accessories needed to ensure a smoothly running system.